 - I Carry Naloxone sticker

-Mindfulness gifts
+Mindfulness and relaxation gifts

 - Books: If addiction is about escaping our thoughts, meditation is about turning to face them.
 Jon Kabat-Zinn’s classic “Wherever You Go, There You Are,” is a clear and practical introduction to the ways meditation can change how we respond to the world around us.